niner/Inline-Perl5/README.md

     $p5.call('Test::More::plan', 1);
 ```

+Please note that since Perl 6 does not have the same concept of "context",
+Perl 5 functions are always called in list context.

 ## Create a Perl 5 object / call a Perl 5 package method

 Creating Perl 5 objects works just the same as in Perl 5: invoke their